FrostyPqnda/Coding-Projects/README.md

-I make garbage programs with any languages I know
+I make garbage projects with any languages I know or will use.